CitrineInformatics/citrine-python/docs/source/FAQ/prohibited_data_patterns.rst

 This is a cyclic pattern because the material is an output to the process, but the ingredient (from the same material) is an input to the same process.
 In general, an object should not reference any other object in it's history to make a cyclic pattern.
+It does not make sense for a material to be used as an ingredient in its own history.
+In other words, the data model does not support time traveling materials.

 Implications
 ------------